unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 }
 ```

-Whether we have a StaticResource or ThemeResource, once we have it defined we can use it in our markup like:
+Whether we have a `StaticResource` or `ThemeResource`, once we have it defined we can use it in our markup like:

 ```cs
 public class MyPage : Page